Historic timeline (1497 BC – 1899)

 Frances Thompson was a former slave, one of the five black women who testified before a congressional committee that investigated the Memphis Riots.
 Thompson and a housemate, Lucy Smith, were attacked by a mob of white terrorists and were among many freed women who were raped during those riots.

-The Cercle Hermaphroditos was a transgender advocacy organisation, founded in New York City “to unite for defence against the world’s bitter persecution”.
+The Cercle Hermaphroditus was a transgender advocacy organisation, founded in New York City “to unite for defence against the world’s bitter persecution”.

 During the Victorian period, cross-dressing is featured in various publications, and transvestites become affectionately known as ‘tight-lacers’.